 Advanced study of the selection and development of public relations writing tools.
 Emphasis will be on competence in grammar, spelling, and punctuation and choosing the most appropriate medium for the communication task.
 Experience applying writing techniques to print and broadcast news releases, proposals, fact sheets, public service announcements, backgrounders, and media kits will be stressed.
-Satisfies advanced composition requirement for General Education.
-Prerequisites: COMM 232, 240.
-Offered fall semester, odd years.
+Prerequisites: COMM 240.